mitay-walle/com.mitay-walle.gradient-texture/README.md

 # GradientTexture
 Unity Gradient Texture generator.
 - 1 script-file
-- Create new gradient with ProjectWindow/RMB/Create/GradientTexture
+- Create new gradient with ProjectWindow/RMB/Create/Gradient Texture
-- Texture appear as GradientTexture-subasset
+- Texture itself appear as GradientTexture-subasset
 - realtime editing
 - Blend '_horizontalTop' and '_horizontalBottom' Gradients with '_verticalLerp' Gradient.
 - '_horizontalTop' and '_horizontalBottom' use HDR and has alpha